Accelerating iterative solvers via a two-dimensional minimum residual technique: Numerical experiments

 We have observed that in practice, the value of $\gamma^*$ in \eqref{eq40} may have a substantial effect on determining the optimum value of $\alpha$ ($\alpha^*$).
 As a matter of fact, the above formula does not provide a suitable approximation for the optimum value of $\alpha$ when $\gamma$ is not sufficiently close to $\mu^2$.
 In order to show this, we report the results associated with two different values for $\gamma$, i.e., $\gamma=\mu^ 2 +0.01$ ({Experiment I}) and $\gamma=\mu^ 2 +0.001$ ({Experiment II}).
 To solve the shifted skew-symmetric subsystem inside each iteration of TSTMR and MSHSS, we use GMRES with no restarting, stopping the iterations once the relative residual 2--norm has been reduced below $10^{-6}$.
 In Tables \ref{tab21} and \ref{tab31} we report the numerical results obtained for Experiments I and II, respectively.
 In addition, we also report the value of the norms of the residual vectors associated with the computed approximations to the solution of \eqref{eq1}, i.e.,

-where $x^{(k)}=(e^{(k)};f^{(k)})$.
+where $x^{(k)}=[e^{(k)};f^{(k)}]$.
 Clearly, the proposed TSTMR method outperforms the MSHSS method on these examples.
-We also found TSTMR to be much more robust than CG applied to \eqref{eqn1} with respect to the value of $\mu$.
+We also found the TSTMR method to be much more robust than the CG method applied to \eqref{eqn1} with respect to the value of $\mu$.

-In the following numerical tests, for a more efficient implementation, we apply the inexact version of the TSTMR to solve \eqref{eq20}.
+In the following numerical tests, for a more efficient implementation, we apply the inexact version of the TSTMR method to solve \eqref{eq20}.
 To approximate the action of $\hat{M}^{-1}$, we solve the linear systems of equations

 inexactly, using an inner iteration combined with a loose stopping tolerance.
 To this end, first, we consider the following equivalent linear system of equations